val461/yet-another-tetris-like-game/README.md

 * ESC to exit
 * TAB to pause
 * left, right and down arrows or A, S and D to move
-* up or W to rotate
+* up arrow or W to rotate
 * space to fall all the way down at once
 * N to restart